bayush11/Caltech_SURF_2023/README.md

 ![CDF](https://github.com/bayush11/Caltech_SURF_2023/assets/70395352/6418c8b2-ee1e-4351-a011-ab2019e0600e)

 Below is a line of code used to gain information regarding the PSD.
 You will find the PSD plotted in a histogram while the GSD is in a line graph.
-That is because the PSD data is finite, so the information must be represented in a finite way.
+That is because the PSD data is finite, so the information must be represented finitely.

 ```bash
 (n, bins, patches) = plt.hist(medians_sample_1, density = True, bins= 15, label='PSD') #used to get info about PSD